 A popular hiking route is the Mujib Trail which is a highly challenging route covering 15 kilometers of flora and fauna.

-The Siq Trail is an easy to moderate route which takes hikers over the dam and in between the sandstone cliffs to the base of an impressive waterfall.
+The Siq Trail is easy to moderate route which takes hikers over the dam and in between the sandstone cliffs to the base of an impressive waterfall.

-For adrenaline junkies, try the Canyon Trail which gives hikers the opportunity to descend a 20 meter high waterfall.
+For adrenaline junkies, try the Canyon Trail which gives hikers the opportunity to descend a 20-meter high waterfall.